Vtama is a brand-name topical cream that’s prescribed for plaque psoriasis. Vtama contains the active drug tapinarof.

-Vtama is a brand-name prescription medication approved to treat plaque psoriasis in adults.
+Vtama is FDA-approved to treat mild, moderate, and severe plaque psoriasis in adults.

 Vtama can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Vtama.
 These lists do not include all possible side effects.